lexiscode/laravel-cache/README.md

 }
 ```

-Before you can run tinker to run your factory, you got to make sure that you migrate your tables and create a new user, since ```user_id``` is already been set to 1.
+Before you can run tinker to run your factory, you got to make sure that you migrate your tables and create a new user (you can simply use the register/login ui you created automatically with npm), since ```user_id``` is already been set to 1.

 The next step is to run our factory through tinker.
 ```
 php artisan tinker
 ```

-In here, we got to make sure that we call our model, chain the count method of and pass in an integer of the amount of rows we’d like to create, and chain the create method to finish it off.
+In here, we got to make sure that we call our model, chain the count method and pass in an integer of the amount of rows we’d like to create, and chain the create method to finish it off.
 ```
 App\Models\Post:factory()->count(1000)->create();
 ```

 The output should be 1000 new rows inside your database.
-We got to make srue that we have an event and listener setup because it will fetch data from Laravels cache.
+We got to make sure that we have an event and listener setup because it will fetch data from Laravels cache.
 ```
 php artisan make:event PostCreated php artisan make:listener PostCacheListener